-These sun-dried tomato and parmesan biscuits are packed with flavor.
+These and parmesan and sun-dried tomato biscuits are packed with flavor.
 The little bits of chewy sun-dried tomato and the intense parmesan cheese are a perfect combo in these cute little biscuits.

 I'd love to experiment a little more with these babies.
-I bet they'd be incredible sliced with a chicken breast, some avocado, a drizzle of pesto and a sliced tomato in between!
+I bet they'd be incredible sliced with a chicken breast, some avocado, a drizzle of pesto and sliced tomato in between!
 Oh yeah!

 The combination of Parmesan cheese and sun-dried tomato is a match made in heaven!

 It only takes a few minutes to throw these together.
-The worst part of the the whole process is wiping the flour off the counter.
+The worst part of the whole process is wiping the flour off the counter.
 The 10 minutes it takes to throw these together is time well spent!

 I used about 8 sun-dried tomato halves.
-You can add more of less depending on your preference.
+You can add more or less depending on your preference.
 I minced them up before I added them to the bowl.

-I guess it's true, what our mothers have been telling us our entire lives, eat your veggies!Â If you'd like to read more about this study, you can read it here.
+I guess it's true, what our mothers have been telling us our entire lives, eat your veggies.
+If you'd like to read more about this study, you can read it here.

-Tips for MakingÂ Sun-dried Tomato and Parmesan Biscuits:
+Tips for Making The Best Sun-dried Tomato and Parmesan Biscuits Recipe:

-- It's easy to make these with food processor.Â If you don't have one just mix the flour mixture and the butter with a fork until the butter is in very small pieces.
+- It's easy to make these with a food processor.
+If you don't have one just mix the flour mixture and the butter with a fork until the butter is in very small pieces.

-- I used dehydrated sun dried tomatoes but I'm sure the tomatoes in olive oil would work too
+- I used dehydrated sun-dried tomatoes but I'm sure the tomatoes in olive oil would work too

-- i used parchment paper but a silicone mat would work great too.
+- I used parchment paper but a silicone mat would work great too.

 - 2 Cups Flour

-- 4 tsp Baking Powder
+- 4 teaspoon Baking Powder

 - 1 tsp salt

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 1/3 cup butter or shortening (I used butter)
+- ⅓ cup butter or shortening (I used butter)